eslint/eslint/docs/src/rules/generator-star.md

 ## When Not To Use It

 If your project will not be using generators you do not need this rule.

+## Version

+This rule was introduced in ESLint 0.12.0 and removed in 1.0.0-rc-1.